SimbaWANGU/expo-supabase/README.md

 To start the app, you can download an android version here [Android](https://expo.dev/artifacts/eas/e4LUppSMqf7aeeefkK2XnE.apk).

 This will attempt to download the android apk.
-The android OS will throw you a couple of warnings sicne it's not a registered app.
+The android OS will throw you a couple of warnings since it's not a registered app.
 Heck, it'not even finished anyway.

 ## Tech Stack